jgissend10/ftp_sync/README.md

 Use either yaml or json.
 An example yaml file is provided with all of the currently supported options.

-If the patcher option is not specified, files will be transfered unmodified.
+If the patcher option is not specified, files will be transferred unmodified.

 ## Automatic sync behavior